Spring Feasts Fulfilled in AD33 2nd Edition

 Matthew 5: 17 “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 18 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled.
 19 Whoever therefore breaks one of the least of these commandments, and teaches men so, shall be called least in the kingdom of heaven; but whoever does and teaches them, he shall be called great in the kingdom of heaven.
 20 For I say to you, that unless your righteousness exceeds the righteousness of the scribes and Pharisees, you will by no means enter the kingdom of heaven.

-12 Once the first was taken away the second was established according to Hebrew 10: 9.
-Christ gave us a clear indication of when the Old Covenant laws would vanish away and that was when the heaven and earth passed away.
-13 The Temple was seen in typology as the Most Holy Place being Heaven, The Holy Place being the Earth, and the Sea as the Under Earth.
-14 They all pasted away when the Temple and Jerusalem were destroyed in AD70 before the New Heaven and Earth were created when God made all things New.
-15 The Book of Hebrews has been said to have been written in AD65 and it says that the Old Covenant was vanishing away in:
+11 The Temple was seen in typology as the Most Holy Place being Heaven, The Holy Place being the Earth, and the Sea as the Under Earth.
+12 The old became obsolete and pasted away when the Temple and Jerusalem were destroyed in AD70.
+13 When that happened in the unseen Spiritual realm the New Heaven and Earth were created and God made all things New.
+14 This was what the scriptures mean when mentioning the restoration of all things, Jubilee and the regeneration.
+15 The Book of Hebrews says that the Old Covenant was vanishing away in:

 Hebrews 8:13 In that He says, “A new covenant,” He has made the first obsolete.
 Now what is becoming obsolete and growing old is ready to vanish away.